Best Keto Pumpkin Bread Recipe (Quick & Easy)

 loaf of pumpkin bread in the background and low carb bread sliced in the front plated

 Step 4: Bake in a 350-degree oven for approx 1 hour and 15 minutes to 1 hour and 25 minutes.
 Once a knife inserted in the middle of the loaf comes out clean, I bake about 5 minutes longer.
-At the 40 minute mark, I suggest covering the bread with aluminum foil to prevent the top from browning.
+At the 40-minute mark, I suggest covering the bread with aluminum foil to prevent the top from browning.

-The baking time will vary from oven to oven as all ovens bake differently and different types of baking pans can alter baking time.
+The baking time will vary from oven to oven as all ovens bake differently, and different types of baking pans can alter baking time.
 If it seems “wet,” it needs to bake a little longer.
-I have made this bread many times and the cooking time has varied.
-I’m not sure why there is a variation; the weather may affect the baking time.
-Allow the bread to cool in the pan for 5-10 minutes then place on a cooling rack to cool before slicing.
+I have made this bread many times, and the cooking time has varied.
+I’m unsure why there is a variation; the weather may affect the baking time.

 easy quick sugar-free pumpkin bread plated